Skip to content

 • Pay Policy - The University is accredited by the Living Wage Foundation, which certifies that all staff are paid a real living wage.
 Contracted workers engaged at the University are expected to be paid the living wage as defined by the Living Wage Foundation and the University evaluates suppliers’ approach to Fair Work Practices, including the Living Wage, in line with statutory guidance.

-• Supplier/Procurement code of conduct - We are committed to ensuring that suppliers adhere to the highest standards of ethics.
+• Supplier / Procurement Code of Conduct - We are committed to ensuring that suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity, respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the standards of the Code of Practice and improve their worker's working conditions.
 However, serious violations of our supplier code of conduct will lead to the termination of the business relationship.

 In respect of its trans-national education partners, the University conducts a thorough due diligence assessment prior to the commencement of any TNE relationship and repeats this process periodically throughout all TNE partnerships.
 Using resources such as the Human Freedom Index, this process highlights the importance of ethical employment practices which subsequently become a contractual obligation upon the partners.